What is Exempt Standing for Clergy with Ordained Ministerial Standing?

 Process for Obtaining Exempt Standing

-- There are multiple, complex, and diverse reasons that ordained ministers apply for “exempt standing.”
+When an ordained minister chooses “exempt standing,” they complete the application (found via this link)or request one from our Registrar (by emailing post-auth-reg@rmcucc.org).
+Once received, the Registrar assures the integrity of the administrative requirements and forwards the application for “exempt standing” to COM for approval/vote.
+There is usually no reason for an application for “exempt standing” to be denied.
+There are multiple, complex, and diverse reasons that ordained ministers apply for “exempt standing.”
 Among those: physical, cognitive decline or incapacity; a disinclination or inability to meet the requirements of “active ministry” in retirement (again, please consult the Manual on Ministry via this link, specifically pages 56-57).
+COM will presume grace in all circumstances, honoring all who have served as ordained ministers.

-As we build a common understanding of the procedures and purposes of “exempt standing,” CWCOM is determined to listen, learn, and determine together.
+As we build a common understanding of the procedures and purposes of “exempt standing,” COM is determined to listen, learn, and determine together.
 We request grace; we will initiate and respond to requests for conversations with individuals and constituent groups (like Associations, Communities of Practice or retired clergy gatherings for instance) throughout our Conference to address the work we take up on your behalf.